/NOT FOR DISTRIBUTION IN THE U.S. OR OVER U.S. NEWSWIRES/

 For complete financial statements and management’s discussion and analysis for the period, and any other information relating to the REIT, please visit either www.sedar.com or the REIT’s website, www.truenorthreit.com.

 The REIT’s consolidated financial statements are prepared in accordance with International Financial Reporting Standards (“IFRS”).
-NOI, AMR, FFO, AFFO, “Same Property” operating results, indebtedness to gross book value ratio, gross book value, indebtedness, and interest coverage ratio as well as other measures discussed elsewhere in this news release, do not have a standardized definition prescribed by IFRS and are, therefore, unlikely to be comparable to similar measures presented by other reporting issuers.
+The following measures, NOI, “Same Property” operating results and NOI, FFO, AFFO, indebtedness, gross book value, indebtedness to gross book value ratio, indebtedness coverage ratio and interest coverage ratio (collectively, the “non-IFRS measures”) as well as other measures discussed elsewhere in this press release, do not have a standardized definition prescribed by IFRS and are, therefore, unlikely to be comparable to similar measures presented by other reporting issuers.
 The REIT uses these measures to better assess the REIT’s underlying performance and financial position and provides these additional measures so that investors may do the same.
-Details on non-IFRS measures are set out in the REIT’s Management’s Discussion and Analysis for the period ended June 30, 2014 and available on the REIT’s profile on SEDAR at www.sedar.com.
+Details on non-IFRS measures are set out in the REIT’s Management’s Discussion and Analysis for the period ended June 30, 2015 and available on the REIT’s profile on SEDAR at www.sedar.com.

 Certain statements contained in this press release constitute forward-looking information within the meaning of Canadian securities laws.
 Forward-looking information is provided for the purposes of assisting the reader in understanding the REIT’s financial performance, financial position and cash flows as at and for the periods ended on certain dates and to present information about management’s current expectations and plans relating to the future and readers are cautioned that such statements may not be appropriate for other purposes.
-Forward- looking information may relate to future results, performance, achievements, events, prospects or opportunities for the REIT or the real estate industry and may include statements regarding: the REIT’s financial position; business strategy; budgets; litigation; projected costs; capital expenditures; financial results; occupancy levels; average monthly rents; taxes; the REIT’s intention with respect to, and ability to execute, its internal and external growth strategies; the REIT’s distribution policy and the distributions to be paid to holders of Units; the distributions to be paid to holders of class B LP units; the REIT’s debt strategy; plans and policies regarding capital expenditures; the REIT’s payout ratio; the REIT’s use of its normal course issuer bid; and the ability of the REIT to qualify as a “mutual fund trust”, as defined in the Income Tax Act (Canada), and as a “real estate investment trust”, as defined in the SIFT Rules.
-Particularly, statements regarding future geographic diversification, determinations of investment property fair values, per residential suite repair and maintenance expenditures, the REIT’s ability to meet its obligations and the REIT’s use of CMHC insured debt are forward-looking information.
+Forward-looking information may relate to future results, performance, achievements, events, prospects or opportunities for the REIT or the real estate industry and may include statements regarding: the REIT’s financial position; business strategy; budgets; litigation; projected costs; capital expenditures; financial results; occupancy levels; AMR; taxes; the REIT’s intention with respect to, and ability to execute, its internal and external growth strategies; the REIT’s distribution policy and the distributions to be paid to holders of Units; the distributions to be paid to holders class B limited partnership units of subsidiary partnerships of the REIT; the REIT’s debt strategy; derivative instruments; plans and policies regarding capital expenditures; the REIT’s distributions and payout ratio; the REIT’s use of its normal course issuer bid and the short form base shelf prospectus filed with the securities commission of the provinces and territories of Canada; and the ability of the REIT to qualify as a “real estate investment trust and a mutual fund trust”, as defined in the Income Tax Act (Canada).
+Particularly, statements regarding future geographic diversification, determinations of investment property fair values, per suite repair and maintenance expenditures, the REIT’s ability to meet its obligations and the REIT’s use of Canada Mortgage and Housing Corporation insured debt are forward-looking information.
 In some cases, forward-looking information can be identified by terms such as “may”, “might”, “will”, “could”, “should”, “would”, “occur”, “expect”, “plan”, “anticipate”, “believe”, “intend”, “seek”, “aim”, “estimate”, “target”, “goal”, “project”, “predict”, “forecast”, “potential”, “continue”, “likely”, “schedule”, or the negative thereof or other similar expressions concerning matters that are not historical facts.

 Information contained in forward-looking information is based upon certain material assumptions that were applied in drawing a conclusion or making a forecast or projection, including management’s perceptions of historical trends, current conditions and expected future developments, as well as other considerations that are believed to be appropriate in the circumstances, including the following: the Canadian economy will remain stable over the next twelve months; inflation will remain relatively low; interest rates will remain stable; conditions within the real estate market, including competition for acquisitions, will be consistent with the current climate; the Canadian capital markets will provide the REIT with access to equity and/or debt at reasonable rates when required; and that the risks referenced above, collectively, will not have a material impact on the REIT.
 While management considers these assumptions to be reasonable based on currently available information, they may prove to be incorrect.